Jalen Williams: Personal life

 Williams was born in Denver, Colorado, but moved to Gilbert, Arizona when he was 7 years old.
 His parents – Ronald and Nicole Williams – were both members of the United States Air Force.
-His younger brother, Cody Williams, was a consensus five-star recruit who plays for the Utah Jazz.
+His younger brother, Cody Williams, was a consensus five-star recruit who plays for the Minnesota Timberwolves.

+Williams is also an investor in USL Championship soccer club OKC Energy.